matt9527-marist/MyObsidianNotes/Machine Learning/014 Keras.md

 Consider the visual domain.
 Studies have been developed on animals that discuss their visual system as a hierarchy.
 This has led to the creation of convolutional neural networks.
 ## Convolutional Neural Networks (CNNs)
 ![[Pasted image 20251119095511.png]]
+What are the *Convolutional Layers*?
+- Another usage of the dot product.
+What are the *Pooling Layers*?
+- Think of PCA.
+This is Image Reduction to reduce the dimensionality and basically keep the only features that we care about the most in the image.

 ## Dense Embeddings
 How to find ways of organizing text vectors?